 1. Ecommerce Dashboards

-While an eCommerce dashboard unifies important SEO metrics like conversions with PPC performance such as Google Ads data, an executive version needs to show an online store’s overall profitability and growth over time.
+While an eCommerce dashboard unifies important SEO metrics like conversions with PPC performance such as Google Ads data, an executive version needs to provide a top-level view of eCommerce KPIs and show an online store’s overall profitability and growth over time.

 Start with the eCommerce Dashboard to select only your most important eCommerce metrics and change up the widgets to add critical campaign metrics when setting up your executive reports.
 Try it free for 14 days.